isonil/Survival/README.md

 # About
-Unfinished 3D game about surviving on an island, written in C++14.
-Almost entirely made from scratch.
-Note that this is an old, abandoned project and has some design flaws - I started making it as a kid.
+An unfinished 3D game where the player has to survive on an island, written in C++14.
+Almost entirely made from scratch (rendering done by Irrlicht).
+Note that this is an old project and has some design flaws - I started making it as a kid.
 It took me a very long time to get to this point.

 # Screenshots
 <img src="http://i.imgur.com/uEluhvf.png">